-This is where actual physical skills are valuable and if you want to be 99% safer, I encourage you to also devote at least a few months to train a martial art or system which will teach you the necessary physical skills to defend against an attack efficiently.
+This is where actual physical skills are valuable and if you want to be 99% safer, I encourage you to also devote at least a few months to training a martial art or system which will teach you the necessary physical skills to defend against an attack efficiently.

 so those are my top 10 books that I recommend if you want to learn more about personal defense and personal protection so definitely check them out.